Blog Post

 a group of computers and devices on a network that is administered under the same protocol.

-The top-level in a domain name, indicating the type of organization, geographical location, or both, and officially designated in the suffix, as .edu for institutions of higher education.
+The top-level in a domain name, indicating the type of organisation, geographical location, or both, and officially designated in the suffix, as .edu for institutions of higher education.